Persuasion with Ambiguous Receiver Preferences: The Continous-State Setting

 \section{The Continous-State Setting}

 While the solution when $F$ has binary support is especially sharp, that restriction may not always be plausible.
 In this section, I consider the maxmin persuasion problem of Equation (\ref{eq:gen}) when $F$ is a continuously differentiable and unimodal cdf over $[0, 1]$ with $F(0) = 0$.
-Specifically, I assume that, for some mode $m \in [0, 1]$, the density $f$ is strictly increasing on $[0, m)$ and strictly decreasing on $(m, 1]$.
-For technical reasons, I also assume that $f'(0) < 1 - 2\pi$.
-Before presenting my main results, which show that a double-truncated uniform distribution of posterior means is optimal for Sender when $r^*$ is either sufficiently small (Proposition \ref{prop:contSmall}) or sufficiently large (Proposition \ref{prop:contLarge}), I first discuss two simple cases with a full-support prior and relate my model to other MPC games in the literature.
+I assume that, for some mode $m \in [0, 1]$, the density $f$ is strictly increasing on $[0, m)$ and strictly decreasing on $(m, 1]$.
+To rule out the binary-state solution, I also assume that $f'(0) < 1 - 2\pi$.
+In this setting, a double-truncated uniform distribution of posterior means is optimal when $r^*$ is sufficiently small (Proposition \ref{prop:contSmall}) or large (Proposition \ref{prop:contLarge}).
+Analogous results hold when, rather than being continuous, $F$ is supported on $N$ values $\left\{q_1,...,q_N\right\} \in [0, 1]^N$ with $N > 2$; I provide full details and proofs of this extension in Appendix \hyperref[subsec:b6]{B6}.
+Before turning to the main result, I first discuss two simple cases which extend the intuitions of the binary-state setting.